Saint Clair, Missouri

-Saint Clair is a city in Franklin County, Missouri, United States.
-The population was 4,472 at the 2010 census.
+St. Clair is a city in Franklin County, Missouri, United States.
+The population was 4,791 at the 2020 census.

 Geography

-Saint Clair is located between the Meramec River to the southeast and the Bourbeuse River to the northwest.
+St. Clair is located between the Meramec River to the southeast and the Bourbeuse River to the northwest.
 Interstate 44 passes along the northwest side of the city and Missouri Routes 30 and 47 both pass through the city.
 Union is approximately six miles north along Route 47 and Stanton is about eight miles to the southwest on I-44.
 Parkway is on Route 30, just southeast of the city.

 According to the United States Census Bureau, the city has a total area of 3.71 sqmi, of which 3.70 sqmi is land and 0.01 sqmi is water.

 History

 An early variant name was "Travelers Repose".
-Saint Clair was platted in 1859 when the railroad was extended to that point.
+St. Clair was platted in 1859 when the railroad was extended to that point.
 The present name is after a railroad official with the surname St. Clair.

 The International Shoe Company Building and Panhorst Feed Store are listed on the National Register of Historic Places.